istio/istio.io/content/help/faq/security/check-policy.md

 weight: 11
 ---

-Istioctl provides an 'authn' option to this purpose.
+The istioctl provides an 'authn' option for this purpose.
 You can do:

 {{< text bash >}}
 $ istioctl authn tls-check httpbin.default.svc.cluster.local